l3tlotlo/Module_2_LETMAL383_JSE2407_Group-b_Letlotlo-Malope-JSF02/README.md

 bash npm start

-Open your browser and navigate to http://localhost:3000 to see the application in action.
+Open your browser and navigate to http://localhost:5173/ to see the application.

 Usage Examples
 Detailed View Page